jenil/bulmaswatch/_themes/superhero.md

 ---
 name: Superhero
-subtitle: The brave and the blue
+description: The brave and the blue
 ---